sagemath/sagewiki_to_gh-2022-10-10/days38.md

     * A wiki page containing `installation instructions`_.

+    * Here is the link to the `YouTube playlist of Sage videos`_ that was playing on Monday during the installation session.

 .. _`projects and coding sprints`: days38_projects
 .. _`tutorials and resources`: days38_tutorials
 .. _`installation instructions`: days38_installations
+.. _`YouTube playlist of Sage videos`: http://www.youtube.com/playlist?list=PL27CE3E3EEA9F1ED0

 `Sage`__ is a mathematics software package, developed by and for the mathematics community.
 It aims to